sjefvanleeuwen/showcase/README.md

 secret/my-secret-store created
 ```

+**!Note** You should encrypt secrets in kubernetes as they are stored in plane text as base64.
+If you are on azure, take a look at Key Vault.
+Azure Key Vault is a secret management platform that provides a secure repository for keys, secrets, and certificates.
+It offers deep integration with other Azure services and provides a highly secure repository for your most sensitive data.

 ### Attaching container Registry

 You can attach the container registry to your AKS cluster that you created and pushed the images to. remember to replace the name of the `acr` to your own unique container registry name.